Bookmarked: Zoom Book Club

 -Discovering modern media resources

 Held quarterly Bookmarked the zoom book club will showcase one book with York County ties per meeting.
 We ask you to register for each book club meeting separately.
-Registration for the May meeting can be found here.
-Please register before May 13th to allow enough time to read the book.
+Registration for the August meeting can be found here.
 Once registered you will receive a promo code to use when purchasing the books through the York County History Center Book Store.
 If you are local to the area you can check out the first book selection through the York County Libraries.

 Come prepared with questions and insight!
 To help guide the discussion, club members will receive a discussion sheet prior to the meeting.
 Additionally, it will be led by co-facilitators and History Center members Rich Randall and Dr. Scott Deisley.